deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example is a :math:`^{29}\mathrm{Si}` NMR time domain saturation recovery measurement of a highly siliceous zeolite Silicalite-I.
+The following example is a :math:`^{29}\mathrm{Si}` NMR time domain saturation recovery measurement of a highly siliceous zeolite ZSM-12.
 Usually, the spin recovery measurements are acquired over a rectilinear grid where the grid spacing along one dimension is non-linear.